 If you are simply looking for great office monitors, no matter what your profession, these are great for that as well.
 With the large screen size, we have chosen monitors that allow easy multitasking, making your workday as functional as possible.

-Best Monitor for AutoCAD: What to Consider
+Best CAD Monitor in 2020: What to Consider

 Having a nice large monitor is generally a great thing, as long as the resolution is high enough.
 Anything above 1080p is great for monitors up to 32-inches, and the bigger screen will cut down on your misclicks and eye strain when doing tedious work.

 We have developed an extreme fondness of ultrawide monitors for productivity work.
-That extra screen real estate on the sides is fantastic for opening other windows and multi-tasking, or docking more tools to help get your work done quicker.
+That extra screen real estate on the sides is fantastic for opening other windows and multi-tasking or docking more tools to help get your work done quicker.

 While having great coverage of the sRGB color space is not a requirement for most CAD work, if you plan on rendering your models, having accurate colors will be more important.
 Keep that in mind, as some monitors out there have extremely poorly calibrated colors.

-Best Monitor for AutoCAD: Our Picks
+Best Monitor for AutoCAD: Our Picks for 2020

 Philips has been making amazing electronics for a long time.
 While their monitors may not be as well known as some other companies, they are actually fantastic options.
 The 276E9QDSB, while not a catchy name, has fantastic specs.